danialrazak30/casimir-effect/README.md

 ## Contents

-1. Divergent Sum- visualising why the sum 1+2+3+... is divergent and cannot be evaluated directly
+1. Divergent Sum - visualising why the sum 1+2+3+... is divergent and cannot be evaluated directly

-2. Regularisation- introducing a regulator and showing the famous numerical convergence result -1/12
+2. Regularisation - introducing a regulator and showing the famous numerical convergence result -1/12

-3. Vacuum Energy- Deriving a closed form for E(d,a) through symbolic summation and differentiation, the extracting the finite part through series expansion.
+3. Vacuum Energy - Deriving a closed form for E(d,a) through symbolic summation and differentiation, the extracting the finite part through series expansion.

-4. The Casimir Force- computing F(d)=-DEtot/Dd through the combined limit vanishing regulator and infinite system size, visualising the attractive 1/d^2 force.
+4. The Casimir Force - computing F(d)=-DEtot/Dd through the combined limit vanishing regulator and infinite system size, visualising the attractive 1/d^2 force.

+5. Comparison to the real effect- Contrasting the 1D Toy Model with the real 3+1D electromagnetic Casimir Force (1/d^4)

+## Tools Used

+- Sum, Series, SeriesCoefficient, Limit, D for symbolic computation
+- NestList, Table, N for precision controls of numericals -ListLogLinearPlot, LogLogPlot, Plot for plotting

+## Files